 Whew, that was a lot of chords to learn!

 If you’re intimidated by the volume of chords, don’t worry, you don’t have to memorize them all at once!
 Print out the chord poster and hang it behind your piano.
 The more you make use of these chords, the more you’ll remember them.

-When you’re ready to move on from C Major, try another key.
+When you’re ready to move on from C Major, work on the next key.
 It’s all the same formula.
 For example, a dominant 7th flat 5 chord in D Major is 1-3-♭5-♭7.
-Translated into D Major, it would be D-F#-A♭-C♮.
+Translated into notes, that’s D-F#-A♭-C♮.

 To learn more about keys, check out our lesson on the Circle of Fifths.
 Happy practicing!